adambard/learnxinyminutes-docs/c.html.markdown

 source files and can simplify code and definitions by seperating them into seperate files.

-Header files are syntaxtically similar to c source files but reside in ".h" files.
+Header files are syntactically similar to c source files but reside in ".h" files.
 They can be included in your c source file by using the precompiler command #include "example.h", given that example.h exists in the same directory as the c file.